Global Header

-If you’re already familiar with this popular CMS, then you might find it convenient to use WordPress plugins to create an online course.
+If you’re already familiar with this popular CMS, then you might find it convenient to use WordPress plugins to create online course.

 And if you’ve never used WordPress before, don’t worry!
 It’s a cheap, scalable and customizable option for anyone interested in building an online course.